DavidRandallPeters/UnrealEngine/UE4_005_Marbles1C_EventTick.md

 <br>

 You should see a stream of axis values running down the left of the viewport.
+Moving the mouse left returns a negative value and moving it right returns a positive value.

 ![AxisValues](https://user-images.githubusercontent.com/36719180/90620437-8e4a5880-e266-11ea-9893-9c0fbfd77186.png)